DoHITB/BigInteger.c/README.md

   * Powering (pow function)
 * Debugging and others
   * Display function (toString function)
-  * Useful variables
+  * Useful variables (via BImemcpy function)
     * Minus One (_MIN)
     * Zero (_ZERO)
     * One (_ONE)
     * Ten (_TEN)
     * One Hundred (_HUN)
-  * Appending function (append and pAppend functions)
+  * Appending function (append function)
-  * Compare function (hardEquals function)
+  * Compare function (equals function)
-  * Initialize and create BigInteger (newBI and clean functions)
+  * Initialize and create BigInteger (newBI function)

 ## Disclamer
-Use only the above mentioned functions in order to perform operations, as other functions such as "addition", or "subtract" are meant for internal use of BI.

-Using any of the non-listed functions is discouraged, and does not assure a correct result.
+This version is on beta and has not been tested yet.
+Use at your own risk

 ## Want to know more?